tommy-russoniello/docs/YouTube Policy.md

 >Listen on Spotify: `Spotify link to song`
 >Video Link: `YouTube link to song`

 >A Content ID claim will automatically be applied to videos using our music.
-This guarantees that the original musician fairly receives a percentage of the advertising earnings of the audio portion of the claimed videos.
-Visual portions and a percentage of the audio revenue is still claimable by the original channel.
+This guarantees that the original musician fairly receives a percentage of the advertising earnings of the claimed videos.

 >Some people have been counter-claiming these automated claims.
 If you do not have a license then we ask that you do not counter-claim.
 We will have to hand out a strike if a claim is counter-claimed repeatedly.
 This is only fair to the original artists.